 Reba McEntire has been an American country music legend for decades.
 She's practically royalty in the United States.
 The singer-songwriter has released numerous smash hit studio albums featuring No. 1 hit after No. 1 hit.
 The country artist is a Nashville icon, but have you ever wondered what the Oklahoma native's net worth is?

 Turns out Reba McEntire's net worth is... a whole lot.
-The country singer and record producers has won Grammys, had her own sitcom and been at the top of the Billboard charts with her multiplatinum records.
+The country singer and record producer has won Grammys, had her own sitcom, been at the top of the Billboard charts with her multiplatinum records, and landed number one hits on the country charts.
 So yeah, she's made some money.
+And won some Grammy Awards.

 According to Celebrity Net Worth, Reba Nell McEntire has an estimated net worth of $95 million.
 Dang!
 Her hair color might be red but that bank account is straight-up green.
 That's pretty good for a girl from McAlester, Oklahoma.